ubports-on-fxtec-pro1/rootfs-builder-debos-android9/readme.md

 Supported devices:
- - PinePhone (dev board 1) using lima (can be built with mali blobs also)
+ - Pine64 using lima (can be built with mali blobs also)
     - PinePhone (dev board and final version)
     - PineTab
     - PineBook